 “Travel.
-Usually when I’m feeling out of it, I just need to get outside of my comfort zone—to explore someplace that operates and relates to the world in a different way.
+Usually, when I’m feeling out of it, I just need to get outside of my comfort zone—to explore someplace that operates and relates to the world in a different way.
 It’s incredibly inspiring, for me, simply to have a conversation and learn about someone else, somewhere else, in real life, not on the internet.
-Everything comes back to people, and human emotion.
+Everything comes back to people and human emotion.
 Everyone’s just doing their best.”

 “Be honest.
 Obviously every situation is different, and so there’s no one-size-fits-all, but I always respect when people help their employer understand their motivation for leaving, and how, if at all, the company could improve.
 It takes a compassionate, generous attitude to do that, which is a great trait to cultivate, if you can.”

-“I love the chicken and avocado salad or black rice bowl from Dimes for day-to-day lunch.
+“I love the chicken and avocado salad or black rice bowl from Dimes for healthy lunch.
 When I have time to eat out, I’ll meet a friend at Peacefood Cafe near Union Square or at Sant Ambroeus in Soho if it’s something more formal.”

 “@basicbitchfoundation because it’s really funny and we shouldn’t take life too seriously. @jenatkinhair because her life is cray in a good way.
-My niece’s private account because staying close to family keeps me grounded. @lilyrose_depp to find out what’s cool with kids these days. @brrch_floral, who we work with a lot on floral design.”
+My niece’s private account because staying close to family keeps me grounded. @lilyrose_depp to find out what’s cool with kids these days. @brrch_floral, who we work with a lot of floral design.”

 “At night I try to unwind with a bath when I can.
 I also watch Amy Schumer, Broad City, Silicon Valley, or House of Cards.
 In the morning, I meditate for 10 minutes, which gets my head in the game.
-After that my schedule varies, but I do also try to have some hot water with lemon.”
+After that, my schedule varies, but I do also try to have some hot water with lemon.”

 “I read this, so I suppose it wasn’t given to me, but my best piece of advice is: Know what you don’t know.
 Surround yourself with people who are smarter than you are in different areas and learn from them.
 There’s no need to ever pretend like you know it all.”

 “I am excited about so many things for Glossier.
-Most of them I don’t want to say for fear of jinxing them, but generally I am just so thrilled to watch our community grow and see how they live with our products.”
+Most of them I don’t want to say for fear of jinxing them, but generally, I am just so thrilled to watch our community grow and see how they live with our products.”